llancruzz/hogwarts/README.md

   - UX was improved by presenting a consistent menu throughout the site while allowing for different functionality by passing handler functions as arguments (props) to the component.

 - NavBar
-  - The navigation bar appears on every page and contributes to an improved user experience by providing users to access the majority of site functionality in a consistent way.
+  - The navigation bar appears on every page and contributes to an improved user experience by providing users with to access the majority of site functionality consistently.
-  - The Navbar component displays different links and layouts based on authentication state and as such contains a lot of conditional logic.
-To not have to duplicate this code across each page and have a reusable component saved time and effort during the development cycle.
+  - The Navbar component displays different links and layouts based on the authentication state and as such contains a lot of conditional logic.
+Not having to duplicate this code across each page and having a reusable component saved time and effort during the development cycle.

 - NotFound
   - This component is displayed when a user navigates to a resource that doesn't exist.